quii/go-specs-greet/README.md

 }
 ```

-You could argue that re-using the types `GreetRequest` and `GreetReply` is inappropriate coupling, but we can deal with that in the refactoring stage.
+You could argue that reusing the types `GreetRequest` and `GreetReply` is inappropriate coupling, but we can deal with that in the refactoring stage.
 As I keep stressing, we're just trying to get the test passing so we verify the software works, _then_ we can make it nice.

 Re-generate our code with (inside `adapters/grpcserver`).